Table of Contents

 - Antibacterial activity

-- Hepatoprotective Activity (Protects liver)
+- Hepatoprotective Activity (Protects the liver)

 - Anti-spermatogenic/antifertility effect